iOS & SKAdNetwork

 initiates SKAdNetwork attribution,

-accepts SKAN postbacks from integrated partners,
+accepts SKAN postbacks from Apple and integrated partners,

 and collects aggregated data from SRN systems.

 You'll be able to track the number and value of conversions